-H6.
+H5.
 IMLS Obligations to Make Awards

-IMLS is not obligated to make any Federal award or commitment as a result of this announcement.
+IMLS is not obligated to make any federal award or commitment as a result of this announcement.

-H7.
+H6.
 Peer Review

-If you are interested in serving as a peer reviewer for other IMLS programs, you may enter your contact information, identify your experience and expertise, and upload your resume through our online reviewer application portal.
-If you are identified as a potential reviewer, we will notify you by email prior to the next review period to confirm your availability.
+Any individual interested in serving as a peer reviewer for other IMLS programs is welcome to enter contact information, identify their experience and expertise, and upload a resume through the IMLS online reviewer application portal.
+IMLS staff will notify the individuals who are identified as potential reviewers by email prior to the next review period to confirm availability.